 Small Luxury Cars

-Small premium and luxury cars continue to be ultra-popular, and it is easy to see why.
+Small luxury cars continue to be ultra-popular, and it is not hard to see why.

-Although this type of car has technically been around for decades, it seems we are now properly spoilt for choice, with the likes of BMW, Mercedes-Benz and Audi now tempting customers away from other mainstream car brands, with their impressive choice of small cars, featuring enhanced specifications, refinement and style.
+Although small premium cars have technically been around for decades, it seems we are now properly spoilt for choice, with the likes of BMW, Mercedes-Benz, and MINI now tempting customers away from other mainstream car brands.

 In a world where roads seem to be getting busier, tax costs continue to rise, and more buyers are not wanting the hassle of a large, expensive fuel guzzler; the small luxury car is very much in high demand.

-We start our list with the car we mentioned in our introduction, and for good reason.
-It was usually the S-Class which showcased Mercedes-Benz technology first; a car renowned for state-of-the-art features and automotive excellence.
+It was the S-Class which showcased Mercedes-Benz technology first; a car renowned for state-of-the-art features and automotive excellence.
 This would then get shared with other models in the range, or diluted slightly depending on where the model sat.

 However, it was the A-Class which first showcased the brand's move towards a striking fully-digital instrument cluster, infotainment set-up, and a brand-new cutting-edge interior style.
 The new vibe certainly has many admirers too, with an ambiance you would only really expect to find in cars at a much more expensive price point.